zubkov-andrei/pg_profile/doc/pg_profile.md

 Server creation example:

 ```
-SELECT profile.server_new('omega','host=name_or_ip dbname=postgres port=5432');
+SELECT profile.create_server('omega','host=name_or_ip dbname=postgres port=5432');
 ```
 ### Rare relation sizes collection
 Postgres relation size functions may take considerable amount of time to collect sizes of all relations in a database.
 Also those functions require *AccessExclusiveLock* on a relation.
-However daily relation sizes collection may be quite enough for you. *pg_profile* can skip relation sizes collection while taking samples guided by server size collection policy.
+However daily relation sizes collection may be quite enough for you. *pg_profile* is able to skip relation sizes collection while taking samples guided by server _size collection policy_.
 Policy is defined as a daily window when relation size collection is permitted, and a minimal gap between two samples with relation sizes collected.
-Thus when size collection policy is defined sample taking function will collect relation sizes only when sample is taken in a window and previous sample with sizes is older then gap.
+Thus when size collection policy is defined sample taking function will collect relation sizes only when sample is taken in a window and the previous sample with sizes is older then gap.
+Top growing tables/indexes report sections will be available in a report only if it bounded by samples with sizes collected.
+See _with_growth_ parameter of a _get_report_ function description for further reference.
-Function *set_server_size_sampling* defines this policy:
+Function *set_server_size_sampling* defines the _size collection policy_:
 * *set_server_size_sampling(server name, window_start time with time zone = NULL, window_duration interval hour to second = NULL, sample_interval interval day to minute = NULL)*
   * *server* - server name
   * *window_start* - size collection window start time
   * *window_duration* - size collection window duration
-  * *sample_interval* - minimum time gap between two samples with relation sizes collected Size collection policy is defined only when all three parameters are set.
+  * *sample_interval* - minimum time gap between two samples with relation sizes collected
+  * *limited_sizes_collection* - allow sizes collection for only limited set of objects beyond the bounds of a window (default is *true*).
+This can provide some more information with a reasonable overhead of the size collection
+Size collection policy is defined only when parameters *window_start*, *window_duration* and *sample_interval* are all set.
+Sizes collection may be disabled at all by defining a window when no samples can be scheduled.

+When *limited_sizes_collection* is enabled _pg_profile_ will collect table sizes for only vacuumed or sequentially scanned tables to calculate estimates.
+Also index sizes of vacuumed tables will be collected.
+Using this limited size collection _pg_profile_ is able to show vacuum and sequential scan related estimation sections in a report (based on relation sizes).

 Example:
 ```